XPMUser/XPMUser.github.io/README.md

 Credits: Sitemakers: Daboss7173
 Site Modifiers: Slappygig, XPMUser/Ao28th28, Cookie, Daboss7173, and more

+Song Makers: Jamie Christopherson and Matthew Pablo Song Editors: Prodigy Education a.k.a Prodigy Game Font Makers: Prodigy Education and more
+Playtesters: Daboss7173, XPMUser/Ao28th28, Mr. Inquiry and more
+Pictures: Prodigy Education and the mustache creator.

 Introducers: Ao28th28 a.k.a XPMUser, Mr. Inquiry, and more

 Original Prodigy Makers: Rohan Mahimker/Alexander Peters